rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 principle.
 Initial applications focused on replicating the energy of medium-sized organic molecules using small-basis HF, MP2, and B3LYP.
 Also considered were geometry optimizations, and vibrational frequencies.
-This study is also one of the earliest applications of :ref:`CG-MTA 06`.
+This study is also one of the earliest applications of :ref:`mta06 fragmentation`.

 .. |E_SCF_HB| replace:: :math:`E_{SCF/High}`
 .. |E_MTA_MP2_HB| replace:: :math:`E_{MTA-MP2/High}`